HEP-FCC/fcc-physics/README.md

 Prerequisite: before doing anything,

+- install HepMC, and make sure that HEPMC_PREFIX is pointing to the installation directory of HepMC.
+HepMC should be configured for pythia:

+     ./configure --prefix=$HEPMC_PREFIX --with-momentum=GEV --with-length=MM

-- install pythia8, make sure that PYTHIA8_DIR is pointing to the installation prefix of pythia8
+- install pythia8, and make sure that PYTHIA8_DIR is pointing to the installation prefix of pythia8

-- compile albers and source its init script to set your environment for albers.
+- compile albers-core and source its init script to set your environment for albers.

 - compile fcc-edm and source its init script to set your environment for fcc-edm

 Before compiling or using on lxplus: